 Given how many other aspects of life help me to relieve stresses, I now don’t know whether to include posts beyond groundhopping on the blog.
 It would certainly push me to do more things like I am with my football travels, reducing my anxiety in the process.
 And it could possibly inspire others.
 But it could be overwhelming.

 I’m uncertain, which reflects my thoughts on the whole blogging world too.
 I’m not a very social guy so I might be doomed to fail.
 However, seeing Mattie’s determination has made me believe it’s worth a shot for something you’re passionate about.
+I just think I’ll post things online a bit less frequently than most.

 As for the gig itself, I may not be the biggest fan of Little Comets (that accolade goes to Saffron) but they put on a great show.
 All five members of the band looked like they were properly enjoying playing music and making people dance.
 The drummer especially.
 He had a grin on his face for the entire night.